 Her portfolio is also down, but she is beating her financial advisor husband.
 Her current market value is $934.30.
 I don’t think that she knows she’s beating me, and for that reason I hope she doesn’t read this post.

-I also opened up an account with Trade King, and I decided to explore a dividend stock strategy.
+I also opened up an account with Ally Invest, formerly known as Trade King, and I decided to explore a dividend stock strategy.
 Going with the whole idea that blue chips never lose, I bought General Electric, Coca-Cola, McDonalds, Microsoft, and Verizon.
 Current value on this portfolio is $975.06, which is beating both my wife and me.
 Surprise, surprise.

 By far, the easiest of all of the online platforms to open an account and get it funded was Betterment.
 If you look at the screen shot below, you’ll see that the investments returned are as of November of 2013 instead of January 1, when everything else was started.
 This is because I started opening all of these accounts last November.
 I gave myself enough cushion to get the accounts funded, so I could start making the trades the beginning of January.

-With Betterment, I had my account open and funded in a matter of days, and the money was already off working for me.
+With learning more about Betterment, I chose to try out this platform, and in turn I had my account open and funded in a matter of days, and the money was already off working for me.
 I am blown away on how easy it is to get money funded into Betterment and to get your money invested into their ETF strategy.

 I’m up 5.2% since November, for a total value of $1043.22.
 As you’ll soon see, Betterment is currently leading the pack.

 Motif is the newest online platform that I’ve experimented with.
-Motif has an interesting mix in that, depending on what sector that you’re a fan of, there are certain motifs or themes that people have built, and will invest into stocks all around those themes or motifs.
+Motif Investing reviews, will help you get a better grasp on all the interesting mix of motifs you can decide on, depending on what sector that you’re a fan of, there are certain motifs or themes that people have built, and will invest into stocks all around those themes or motifs.